jorgenkg/nodejs-connected-drive/README.md

 ### Methods

 #### executeRemoteService | `executeRemoteService(vehicleVin: string, service: RemoteService): Promise<void>`
-Change the state of the system to arm or disarm the alarm.
-The alarm can be armed without specifying the panel code if 'Quick Arm' is enabled.
+Execute the specific service via the Connected Drive API.
+The function will resolve once the service command has been relayed to the vehicle.

 ##### vehicleVin
 Type: `string`